-- a) In the event of a line tangle resulting in the control line(s) breaking and only one model aircraft being grounded, making it impossible to clear the line tangle. - b) If, as a result of combat, a model aircraft cuts its own streamer/string or the streamer/string becomes wrapped around the model aircraft and/or the lines (unless only string remains). - c) at the discretion of the Judges/Circle Marshal if an unfair situation occurs and none of the pilots/mechanics is to blame.
+- a) In the event of a line tangle and only one model aircraft being grounded, making it impossible to clear the line tangle. - b) If, as a result of combat, a model aircraft cuts its own streamer/string or the streamer/string becomes wrapped around the model aircraft and/or the lines (unless only string remains). - c) at the discretion of the Judges/Circle Marshal if an unfair or unsafe situation occurs and none of the pilots/mechanics can be blamed.